Chainx402/chainx-technology/README.md

-# ChainX Technology - HTTP 402 Payment Protocol
+# ChainX Technology - ChainX Protocol

-ChainX Protocol is a production-ready HTTP 402 payment protocol implementation built on Solana.
+ChainX Protocol is a production-ready HTTP 402 implementation built on Solana for ChainX Protocol.
 This repository documents the real implementation running at https://chainx402.xyz.

 ## Production Implementation